What You Need to Know About DIY Shed Building and Design

 The classic look of the single sloping pent roof, reminds me of the old west, with roof angles that slope downward from front to rear (or side to side, in this example).

 Should you live up north and get a lot of snow, increase the pitch (how steep the slope is) so heavy snow buildup slides off easier.
-That said, this type of shed is most suited for fast storage solutions or when you're location is narrow.
+That said, this type of shed is most suited for fast storage solutions or when your location is narrow.

 Shed Designs: The Lean-To Roof